ereesm/COMP324_Project/README.md

 - add functionality for thumbnails on the home page.
 - I figure we really need some backend/data management support now, in order to feature content and host user information. (!!!)

+Emile - March 17th.
+MongoDB has been implemented into the codebase.
+Two playgrounds for mongodb are going to be appended to our project. playground-1 is irrelevant, and can be ignored for now, but it can be used for testing if you want.
+StudentBoard is the one I hope we can really focus on in terms of breaking and testing.
+Once you have installed mongodb on your computer, add the extension for mongodb on VSCODE.
+Then, all you have to do is connect to the database using this string:

+mongodb://localhost:27017

+I'm not sure this will really work since its local, but I hope it will!
+That said, I assume that because its local, we can change all we want on our own, and upon updating the playground, the database will be properly updated.
+We just have to make sure we are up to date and communicating when updating the playground.